Last updated on January 5th, 2021

 Luxury accommodation in Seogwipo: GoldOne Hotel & Suites

 With a range of different room types, you can select yours based on your preferences – I’m talking spa baths, outdoor balconies, and sea views.
-All rooms come with air conditioning and you’ll be spoilt with a buffet breakfast in the mornings.

 This fabulous hotel is just a short walk from the Jeju World Cup stadium and features a fitness center and restaurant.

-Mid-Range Accommodation: Artstay Seogwipo Harbor
+Mid-Range Accommodation: Hotel Bridge Seogwipo

-There is also a rooftop terrace with spa baths that overlook the harbor.
-The location of this hotel is perfect for couples and travelers who want to stay within walking distance from the city of Seogwipo whilst having an oasis to escape to after a day out and about.
+The location of the hotel is perfect for couples and travelers who want to stay within walking distance from the city of Seogwipo whilst having an oasis to escape to after a day out and about.

 Budget Place to Stay in Seogwipo: Gudeok Guesthouse

-If you’re traveling on a budget, the best place to stay in Seogwipo (and where I stayed) is Gudeok Guesthouse.
 It’s slap bang in the center of Seogwipo and has a great communal rooftop area with views of the port.

-The owners are also so lovely and they’ll give you insider tips on the best restaurants and places to visit nearby.
+The owners are also so lovely, and they’ll give you insider tips on the best restaurants and places to visit nearby.
 A small breakfast is also included in the price.

 If you’re traveling alone, this is the best place to stay as you’re bound to meet other tourists.

 The east of Jeju Island is a striking contrast to the north.
 It’s rustic and rural and off the beaten path.
-Considered to be the countryside, the east is made up of several areas including Pyoseon, and Seongsan.

-Seongsan is home to two of the biggest attractions that should be on your Jeju bucket list including Seongsan Ilchulbong and Manjanggul Caves.
-It’s also a great place to stay in Jeju if you’re wanting to visit Udo Island.
+Seongsan is home to two of the biggest attractions that should be on your Jeju bucket list, including Seongsan Ilchulbong and Manjanggul Caves.

 The accommodation here is more spread out and includes local pensions.
 If you’re in search of an authentic experience in the countryside, I recommend you spend a night or two here.